devyncm/PhotoSite/README.md

 # PhotoSite
 Graduate class final project.
 Social networking website that lets users upload and comment on pictures.
 Users can manage their account details within the MySQL database.
-Accomplished with PHP, JavaScript, HTML, CSS, and Ajax.
+Accomplished with PHP, JavaScript, HTML, CSS, jQuery, and Ajax.